-Rivergate Marketing’s Marketing and Communications Manager Meghan Pavasaris was featured in a CSIA webinar where she shared our top six tips for motivating engineers to create content pieces that will ultimately lead to better brand awareness and expertise exposure for your company.
-The webinar was hosted by CSIA’s Tony Veroeven and has since also been published on the CSIA’s podcast, Talking Industrial Automation.
+Rivergate Marketing was featured in a CSIA webinar where we shared our top six tips for motivating engineers to create content pieces that will ultimately lead to better brand awareness and expertise exposure for your company.
+The webinar was hosted by CSIA’s Tony Veroeven and has since also been published on the CSIA podcast, Talking Industrial Automation.

 Control System Integrators Association (CSIA) is a not-for-profit, global trade association that seeks to advance the industry of control system integration.
 Control system integrators use their engineering, technical and business skills to help manufacturers and others automate their industrial equipment and systems.
 CSIA helps members improve their business skills, provides a forum to share industry expertise and promotes the benefits of hiring CSIA members and certified control system integrators.
 CSIA has over 500 member companies in 35 countries.